-Melvin Parson, Executive Director: Melvin (AKA Farmer Parson) has spent approximately 13 years of his life incarcerated.
+Melvin Parson, Executive Director: Melvin (AKA Farmer Parson) has spent approximately 13 years of his life incarcerated, was homeless on 3 separate occasions and battled with substance abuse for many years.
 As such, he has experienced many of the challenges that come along with either being on parole or probation.
 While he was earning a BSW from Eastern Michigan University, in 2015 he co-founded a mentor program for men and women returning home from incarceration called A Brighter Way.
 That same year Melvin founded We The People Growers Association (WTPGA) and in 2018 founded a nonprofit organization, We The People Opportunity Farm (WTPOF).
 WTPOF’s vision centers around providing “soil changing” opportunities for both men and women returning home from incarceration.
 Melvin believes a main factor for people returning back to prison is a result of not being able to find meaningful employment or enrichment opportunities.
 One of Melvin’s goals is to provide a paid internship program for formerly incarcerated men and women, which will act as a springboard to future employment, continued education and meaningful strides towards caring about themselves, others and their community.

 Paul Saginaw, Interim President: Paul co-founded Zingerman’s Delicatessen in 1982.
 It opened as 1300 square feet of combined restaurant and specialty food retail space, run solely by Paul, his partner Ari Weinzweig and two employees.
 The Zingerman’s Community of Businesses now has 23 partners, employs over 750 people and generates over $63 million in annual sales from 10 separate businesses.
 Paul believes that he is a living “proof of concept” that an average person can accomplish something pretty special if you create a vision of greatness and with your whole heart, give yourself over to it.